froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

   alt="Galen test report of 2 components at 2 viewports across 3 browsers"
   border="true" %}

+## Summary

+We've seen how we can build up a sophisticated suite of design specs, and use those specs to run automated tests across difference browsers, viewports and patterns.

-You should be getting an idea of the power of Galen Framework for testing Pattern Lab projects, and pattern libraries in general.
+You should now be getting an idea of the power of Galen Framework for testing Pattern Lab projects, and pattern libraries in general.

 Here is an approach and tool that could really improve the quality of our work, speed up development times and improve confidence and trust in a pattern library by those who use it as a basis for their products.

-## Download the examples!
+## Download the examples

-I have bundled up all the examples here into full Pattern Lab projects so you can see tests running for yourself and experiment.
+I have bundled up all the examples here into full Pattern Lab projects so you can see tests running for yourself and experiment at will.

 With the working examples, I have also included some extra things you can do with Galen Framework and Pattern Lab: